Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 **ARpoise** (**A**ugmented **R**eality **p**oint **o**f **i**nterest **s**ervice **e**nvironment) is an open-source Augmented Reality platform.
 It was developed by Peter Graf and Tamiko Thiel to provide an open source AR platform that they could keep alive as the underlying technology changes.
 Since Tamiko began creating AR artworks in 2010, she has used multiple AR platforms that now no longer exist.
 She and Peter will keep the platform alive as long as they live, but thhe goal of ARpoise is to foster it as a community-supported AR app for artists and other people who might not be able to develop their own apps, and as an alternative to commercial AR platforms that may go out of business at any time without warning.

 Two different client applications have both been implemented for Android and iOS.
-(Add a section explaining geolocative, image trigger and SLAM AR???)
+(Needs a section explaining geolocative, image trigger and SLAM AR.)

 - The **ARpoise** client is a geolocative AR app running on most available phones.
 The **ARpoise** app can be downloaded from the [Google Play](https://play.google.com/store/apps/details?id=com.arpoise.ARpoise) Store and the Apple [App Store](https://itunes.apple.com/de/app/arpoise/id1451460843).
 ARpoise runs on most all iOS and Android smartphones.